An Overview of Charcoal Rot of Soybean

 Sponsors

-The Soybean Disease Management series is a multi-state collaboration sponsored by the North Central Soybean Research Program (NCSRP) through the Soybean Checkoff.
+The Soybean Disease Management series is a multi-state collaboration sponsored by the North Central Soybean Research Program (NCSRP) through the Soy Checkoff.
 This project was funded in part through Growing Forward 2 (GF2), a federal-provincial territorial initiative.
-The Agricultural Adaptation Council assists in the delivery of GF2 in Ontario.
 The authors thank the United States Department of Agriculture - National Institute of Food and Agriculture, the Grain Farmers of Ontario, and United Soybean Board for their support.
-Contributors to this series come from land-grant universities in the North Central states and Canada.

 Click the link below to access the CCA CEU quiz.